79.1 F

 Phyllis Randall blocks Loudoun Board from taking a stand on Tysons casino, despite fact Loudoun has commented on issues in Fairfax and West Virginia

-Despite receiving 5,000 letters from Loudoun residents opposed to a gambling casino in Tysons, plus a letter from 33 prominent Loudoun businesses, civic leaders and former elected officials in opposition, the County Board of Supervisors on January 22nd took no position on Senate Bill 982 (SB982), which would enable casinos in Tysons, and potentially in Reston and Dulles, if amended.
+Despite receiving 5,000 letters from Loudoun residents opposed to a gambling in Tysons, plus a letter from 33 prominent Loudoun businesses, civic leaders and former elected officials in opposition, the County Board of Supervisors on January 22nd took no position on Senate Bill 982 (SB982), which would enable in Tysons, and potentially in Reston and Dulles, if amended.

 Addressing the board during public comment, Christopher Stevenson, of the Community Levee Association in Loudoun, and member of the Mormon Church, presented boxes containing about 5,000 letters to the board, all signed by Loudoun residents, opposing the casino.
-Stevenson, a Purcellville resident, focused his comments on gambling addiction and its negative impact on individuals and families.
+Stevenson, a resident, focused his comments on gambling addiction and its negative impact on individuals and families.

 He was followed by this writer, who urged the board to formally adopt in its Legislative Agenda opposition to SB982, which has passed two State Senate subcommittees and the Finance Committee.
 It now goes to the full Senate floor and then the House of Delegates.

 “I am never going to make a position that does not deal with the county.
-The casino is for Fairfax County, and the bill almost puts the location in Tysons Corner.
+The casino is for County, and the bill almost puts the location in Tysons Corner.

 “I don’t know what I would tell [Fairfax County Supervisor Chair] Jeff McKay if Loudoun weighed in on something in Fairfax County.
 And we would not like it if they weighed in on something in Loudoun.”

-But the Fairfax Board of Supervisors opposes the casino and SB982.
-Furthermore, the Loudoun Board has weighed in on other projects in Fairfax County and even in West Virginia.
-This writer apprised the Board of that in public comment
+But the Fairfax Board of Supervisors opposes the casino and SB982 — and this writer apprised the Board of that in public comment.

 And, in 2018, Randall and other Board members opposed the Rockwool fibers plant in Kearneysville, West Virginia, which crated an outcry in western Loudoun.